The Imaginary (film): Box office

 The film grossed 68,169,730 yen (about US$478,300) in its first three days.

 Home media and streaming

 Japan

 The film was released on DVD, Blu-ray and 4K Ultra HD on May 15, 2024, by Walt Disney Japan.

 Overseas

 On January 25, 2024, Netflix announced that they had acquired worldwide streaming rights to the film, which was being added to the platform later in the year.
 The deal also included global streaming rights to the studio's future feature projects.
 In April, Netflix announced that the film will premiere on July 5 on the platform.
 The film received a limited theatrical run on June 28, 2024.

 Reception

-On Rotten Tomatoes, 91% of 80 critics gave the film a positive review, with an average rating of 7.4/10.
-The consensus on the website states, "A visually splendid and emotionally resonant anime film that appeals to the child in everyone, The Imaginary is a flight of fancy that audiences won't mind getting swept up in."
 Based on 18 critics on Metacritic, the film has a weighted average score of 66 out of 100, indicating that it received generally positive reviews.